rackerlabs/rackspace-how-to/content/cloud-backup/cloud-backup-faq.md

 1. Overwritten or Deleted: These files are not guaranteed to have usable content or to even be included in the backup at all.
-2. Appended: We will make a best effort to back these up, but we expect to be able to restore a reasonable and usable form of these files.
+2. Appended: We make a best effort to back these up, but we expect to be able to restore a reasonable and usable form of these files.
-3. Randomly Updated: We do not in any way guarantee that these files will be restorable, and even if they are restored, we do not guarantee that what is restored is not corrupt.
+3. Randomly Updated: We do not in any way guarantee that these files are restorable, and even if they are restored, we do not guarantee that what is restored is not corrupt.

 These file types either change too rapidly (databases, logs, caches) or